 How Much Can Dirty Data Cost Your Business?

 The result of poor-quality data is an increased cost per customer, fewer conversions, reduced revenue, and reduced profits.
-If these issues go unnoticed, numerous losses in resources and productivity will definitely occur.
+If these issues go unnoticed, numerous losses in resources and productivity will occur.

 In a report by Experian Marketing, the effect on revenue comes primarily from: